CVE-2025-10878: CWE-89 Improper Neutralization of Special Elements used in an SQL Command ('SQL Injection') in Insaat Fikir Odalari AdminPando

 Technical Analysis

-CVE-2025-10878 is a critical SQL injection vulnerability classified under CWE-89, affecting the login mechanism of Insaat's Fikir Odalari AdminPando version 1.0.1 and earlier.
-The vulnerability arises from improper neutralization of special characters in SQL commands within the username and password parameters, allowing attackers to inject arbitrary SQL code.
-This injection flaw enables unauthenticated attackers to bypass authentication controls completely, granting them full administrative privileges within the application.
-With administrative access, attackers can alter the HTML and DOM of the public-facing website, potentially defacing the site, injecting malicious content, or disrupting service availability.
-The vulnerability has a CVSS 3.1 base score of 10.0, reflecting its network attack vector, low attack complexity, no required privileges or user interaction, and a scope change that affects confidentiality, integrity, and availability at a high level.
-Although no public exploits have been reported yet, the vulnerability's characteristics make it highly exploitable.
-The flaw was reserved in September 2025 and published in February 2026, indicating recent discovery and disclosure.
-No patches or mitigations are currently linked, emphasizing the urgency for affected organizations to implement protective measures.
+CVE-2025-10878 is a critical SQL injection vulnerability identified in the login mechanism of Insaat's Fikir Odalari AdminPando version 1.0.1 and earlier.
+The flaw resides in the improper neutralization of special elements in SQL commands (CWE-89), specifically within the username and password input parameters.
+Because these inputs are not properly sanitized or parameterized, an attacker can inject arbitrary SQL code that the backend database executes.
+This vulnerability allows unauthenticated attackers to bypass authentication controls completely, granting them full administrative access to the application.
+With administrative privileges, attackers can manipulate the public-facing website content, including HTML and DOM elements, potentially defacing the site or injecting malicious scripts.
+The vulnerability has a CVSS 3.1 base score of 10.0, reflecting its critical nature: it is remotely exploitable over the network without any authentication or user interaction, and it impacts confidentiality, integrity, and availability with a scope change (the attacker gains control beyond the initial vulnerable component).
+Although no exploits have been reported in the wild yet, the vulnerability's characteristics make it a prime target for attackers.
+The lack of available patches at the time of publication increases the urgency for organizations to apply mitigations or upgrade once fixes are released.
+The vulnerability was reserved in September 2025 and published in February 2026, indicating recent discovery and disclosure.

 Potential Impact